src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Ever wonder why you are tired despite getting a full night’s sleep?
 Maybe you didn’t spend enough time in the deep sleep stage of your sleep.
 Sleep is generally divided into two stages: REM (rapid eye movement) and NREM (non-rapid eye movement).
 NREM is further split into three parts: starting to fall asleep, light sleep, and deep sleep.
 During deep sleep, your breathing slows down, your blood pressure drops, and your energy is renewed.

 During a typical night, your sleep alternates through cycles of REM and NREM sleep about every 90 minutes.
 The REM stage accounts for approximately 25 percent of sleep time, while the NREM stage takes up the other 75 percent.
-Ideally, you want to achieve five or six full sleep cycles, the equivalent to seven and a half to nine hours of sleep each night.
-You may feel more refreshed and rested if you wake up at the end of a cycle, instead of in the middle of one.
+If you get the recommended seven to nine hours of sleep each night, you might move through five to six full sleep cycles.
+Because sleep cycles begin and end with lighter sleep, you may feel more refreshed and rested if you wake up at the end of a cycle, instead of in the middle of a cycle when you might be in a deep sleep.

 Understanding REM Sleep